mateunow/stock-market-api/README.md

 ---

 ### `GET /wallets/{wallet_id}/stocks/{stock_name}`
-Returns quantity of a specific stock in a wallet.
+Returns the quantity of a specific stock held in a wallet.
+Returns 404 if the stock doesn't exist in the bank.

 **Response:** `5`